olsner/synsedizer/README.md

 ## Command language

-Numbers in the command language are entered in a simplified Roman numeral format, limited to the letter m, c, x and i.
-Digits are written in strictly decreasing value (big endian), so 9 is written using 9 i's, not ix.

 Most commands take a cycle count in number of samples, corresponding to some frequency (or time delay) depending on the sample rate of the output as specified by the `r` command at the start of the file.